By: Mark Diaz

+Your cellphone rights are protected by the Constitution.
 Under the Fourth Amendment of the U.S. Constitution, you are protected against unreasonable searches and seizures by governmental authorities.
 With the amount of sensitive information typically contained on a person’s cell phone, naturally, it is one of the most important things to protect from an illegal police search.

 You need to know when law enforcement can (and cannot) search your phone and what to do if your rights are violated.
-Here, our Galveston criminal defense lawyers explain the most important things you should know about your cell phone and your privacy rights.
+Here, our Galveston criminal defense lawyers explain the most important things you should know about cell phone rights and your privacy rights.

 Cell phones have become an essential part of our daily lives.
 You can learn an enormous amount of sensitive personal information about someone by looking through their phone.
 It’s not surprising that police officers often try to get people to waive their constitutional privacy rights and hand over their phones for inspection.

-With that being said, it’s important to understand that you and your personal cellphone are protected under the Fourth Amendment.
+With that being said, it’s important to understand that you and your personal cellphone rights are protected under the Fourth Amendment.
 You have constitutional privacy protections against unreasonable searches and seizures.
 The highest criminal court in the State of Texas has ruled that you have a reasonable expectation of privacy to the contents of your cell phone.
 Because of this, to lawfully search a cell phone in Texas, police officers must obtain a warrant from a judge before searching your phone.
 There are two exceptions to this rule.
 The first exception is if they gain valid consent from you to search it, or in other words, you waive your constitutional right.
 The second exception is if there are exigent circumstances present, which is a legally technical term that generally means that there is an imminent risk of the relevant content on your phone being destroyed.

 My Phone Was Illegally Searched — What Happens Now?